baijuka/matzone_v1/TEST.md

 A user can see special offers and is reminded to get that offer during shopping.

 Testing:
-1. Go to any page and confirm that at the top of the page a banner is shown with the text 'FREE DELIVERY ON ORDERS OVER $50!'.
+1. Go to any page and confirm that at the top of the page a banner is shown with the text 'FREE DELIVERY ON ORDERS OVER £50!'.
-2. Go to the shop page, click the image of 'Manta Sleep Mask' to go to that product page.
+2. Go to the shop page, click the image of 'Dolphin O-Ring Rolls' to go to that product page.
+3. Choosse size 1x7.5m.
-3. Click 'Add to bag'.
+4. Click 'Add to bag'.
-4. Confirm that the success toast message has the text 'Spend $10.01 more to get free delivery!' at the bottom.
+5. Confirm that the success toast message has the text 'Spend £9.10 more to get free delivery!' at the bottom.
-5. Click on 'Go to secure checkout'.
+6. Click on 'Go to secure checkout'.
-6. Confirm that the text 'You could get free delivery by spending just $10.01 more!' appears above the 'secure checkout' button.
+7. Confirm that the text 'You could get free delivery by spending just £9.10 more!' appears above the 'secure checkout' button.

 Result:
 A user can see special offers and is reminded to get that offer during shopping.